 Cylinder compression's importance

-1970s Japanese bikes have serious issues with valve recession.
+1970s Hondas have serious issues with valve recession.
 The very first determination in any revival effort then is to square away cylinder compression.
 If lower than 150 psi, loosen your valve clearances 0.002" to get some of it back, and in the mean time perform cylinder leakdown tests to pinpoint the actual issue.

 Compression and carburetion